cjshawMIT/edx-documentation/en_us/shared/students/SFD_dashboard_profile.rst

    /firstname-lastname-123456/``, your LinkedIn username is ``firstname- lastname-123456``.

-The site saves your changes when you click again outside the text field.
+The site saves your changes when you click outside the text field.

-When you view your profile, the social media icons for which you added links appear below your username.
-Other learners or course team members can now click those icons to visit your social media account page.
+When you view your profile, icons for the social media icons that you added links for appear below your username.
+Other learners or course team members can click those icons to visit your social media account page.

   .. image:: ../../shared/images/SFD_Profile_Full_SocialMediaIcons.png
     :width: 500